Work In Progress

 Tired of blaming the system but aware of its shortcomings, Darren, Nathan and Aaron hope people can work together to find new ways to stop the senseless loss of life in Warwick.

-STATUS: In production
+STATUS: In production with an expected release in 2026

 Produced, Filmed and Directed: Steph Vajda

-Camera: Dan Baebler and Sam Watson
+Other camera: Dan Baebler and Sam Watson

 Sound: Steph Vajda and Sam Watson